-- 3.3.12 Conservation Objectives benchmark Favourable Conservation Status (FCS) for each feature.
-Guidance35 from the UK Statutory Nature Conservation Bodies (SNCBs) provides a broad characterisation of FCS, stating that it "relates to the long-term distribution and abundance of the populations of species in their natural range, and for habitats to the long-term natural distribution, structure and functions as well as the long-term survival of its typical species in their natural range.
+- 3.3.10 Within-site supporting habitats are those which support the population(s) of the qualifying species and which are therefore critical to the integrity of the feature. - 3.3.11 'Functional habitats' are generally taken to be habitats or features outside a European site boundary that are important or critical to the functional integrity of the site habitats and / or its interest features.
+These might include, for example: - 'buffer' areas around a site (e.g. dense scrub areas preventing public access; areas of land that reduce the effects of agricultural run-off; etc.); - specific features or habitats relied on by mobile species during their lifecycle (e.g. high-tide roosts for waders; significant maternity colonies for bats known to hibernate within an SAC; areas that are critical for foraging or migration; etc). - 3.3.12 Conservation Objectives benchmark Favourable Conservation Status (FCS) for each feature.
+Guidance36 from the UK Statutory Nature Conservation Bodies (SNCBs) provides a broad characterisation of FCS, stating that it "relates to the long-term distribution and abundance of the populations of species in their natural range, and for habitats to the long-term natural distribution, structure and functions as well as the long-term survival of its typical species in their natural range.
 It describes a situation in which individual habitats and species are maintaining themselves at all relevant geographical scales and with good prospects to continue to do so in the future". - 3.3.13 The conservation objectives for European sites in England have been revised by Natural England in recent years to improve the consistency of assessment and reporting.
-As a result, the high-level conservation objectives for all sites are effectively the same: - 3.3.14 For SACs in England: - With regard to the SAC and the natural habitats and/or species for which the site has been designated (the 'Qualifying Features'...), and subject to natural change; ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring [as applicable to each site]; - > The extent and distribution of the qualifying natural habitats; - The extent and distribution of the habitats of qualifying species; - The structure and function (including typical species) of the qualifying natural habitats; - The structure and function of the habitats of qualifying species; - The supporting processes on which the qualifying natural habitats rely; - ▶ The supporting processes on which the habitats of qualifying species rely; - The populations of qualifying species; and, - The distribution of qualifying species within the site.

-3.3.15 For SPAs in England:
+As a result, the high-level conservation objectives for all sites are effectively the same: - 3.3.14 For SACs in England: - With regard to the SAC and the natural habitats and/or species for which the site has been designated (the 'Qualifying Features'...), and subject to natural change; ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring [as applicable to each site]; - The extent and distribution of the qualifying natural habitats; - The extent and distribution of the habitats of qualifying species; - The structure and function (including typical species) of the qualifying natural habitats; - The structure and function of the habitats of qualifying species; - The supporting processes on which the qualifying natural habitats rely; - ▶ The supporting processes on which the habitats of qualifying species rely; - The populations of qualifying species; and, - The distribution of qualifying species within the site. - 3.3.15 For SPAs in England: - With regard to the SPA and the individual species and/or assemblage of species for which the site has been classified (the 'Qualifying Features'...), and subject to natural change; ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring: